IBM-Blockchain-Archive/marbles/README.md

 We are going to create a Web UI that can set these values and pass them to the chaincode.
 Interacting with the cc is done with a HTTP REST call to a peer on the network.
-The obc-js SDK will abstract the details of the REST calls away.
+The ibc-js SDK will abstract the details of the REST calls away.
 This allow us to use dot notation to call our GoLang functions (such as `chaincode.init_marble(args)`).

 Start the tutorial below to have your own marbles blockchain demo.